IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       may refer to, e.g., {{Section 7.4 of ?I-D.ietf-radext-deprecating-radius}}
       for authentication method recommendations.
-      If the authentication request succeeds, the user is placed in a user group with the identity returned to the NAS as the authentication result (see {{sec-radius}}).
+      If the authentication request succeeds, the user is placed in a user group with the identifier returned to the NAS as the authentication result (see {{sec-radius}}).
       If the authentication fails, the user is not assigned any user group, which also means that the user has no access; or the user